Lauren Dascalo Flaunts Abs In Mustard Bra & Maroon Panties

 Lauren pulled a portion of her ponytail with one hand, and a few loose pieces of highlighted hair framed her face.
 Her lips were painted a light pink color, and it looked like she was wearing a dusting of blush and highlighter.
 The model also seemed to add a bit of makeup to her eyes with purple eye shadow and mascara that extended her lashes.

-Lauren’s sexy new snap has already proven popular with fans even though it’s only been live overnight.
-Her admirers have double-tapped the image over 14,000 times while many others flooded the comments section over 300 times.
+Lauren’s sexy new snap has been popular with fans even though it’s only been live overnight.
+So far, her admirers have double-tapped the image over 14,000 times while many others flooded the comments section.

 “So gorgeous babe in love,” one follower wrote.